EPCCed/hpcss25/README.md

 If you want to look at Gustafson's law - larger problems scale better
 - then increase the filter size by changing `d`, e.g. you could try `d=10` or `d=14`.

+The second sheet also mentions OpenMP which is an example of loop-based parallelism.
+You can run these if you want but all the details will be explained next week.